Ashoka and the Mauryan Empire

 By 326BCE, India was a land of many languages and cultures.
 Hindu rajas ruled small but often rich kingdoms.
 The wealth of the rajas attracted the army of Alexander the Great, a young Greek general who amassed the largest empire of his era.

-Shortly after Alexander’s death in 323BCE, a young soldier of a low caste named Chandragupta Maura led a rebellion that drove out the Greek invaders.
-By 305BCE, Chandragupta’s Mauryan Empire stretched from the Bay of Bengal in eastern India across the northern portion of the subcontinent through the Hindu Kush into modern-day Afghanistan.
+Shortly after Alexander’s death in 323BCE, a young soldier of a low caste named Chandragupta Maurya led a rebellion that drove out the Greek invaders.
+By 305BCE, Chandragupta’s Mauryan Empire stretched from the Bay of Bengal in eastern India across the northern portion of the subcontinent through the Hindu Kush into present-day Afghanistan.
 For the first time in history, one state ruled most of the subcontinent.

 It was not the size of India, but rather its cultural diversity that made the Mauryan Empire difficult to govern.
 To make his empire more easily managed, Chandragupta divided it into smaller regions called provinces—each ruled by a prince and his royal family.
 Chandragupta’s administration of the provinces was so efficient that later conquerors of India kept parts of his system intact for centuries.